SmartComposite®:

 • Composites are resilient, reducing stress on implant integration

-• It wears about the same rate as natural teeth; kind to opposing dentition.
+• It wears at about the same rate as natural teeth; it is kind to opposing dentition.

 A monolithic zirconia prosthesis is often prescribed when two screw-retained prosthetics are opposing one another on the maxilla.
 When used in cases like these, the SmartComposite hybrid has proven very successful when placed on the mandible.
 SmartComposite prostheses can be used to relieve stress throughout the oral cavity when they are used in conjunction with zirconia hybrids.